-The Louisiana Department of Health today reported the first human cases of West Nile virus for this year.
-These initial cases are listed in this year’s first weekly Arboviral Report and shows six WNV infections, distributed as follows:
+The Louisiana Department of Health today reported the first human cases of West Nile virus for this year on Aug.
+20. These initial cases are listed in this year’s first weekly Arboviral Report and shows nine WNV infections, distributed as follows:

-Three cases of neuroinvasive disease: one case each in DeSoto, St. Tammany and Livingston parishes,
+Five cases of neuroinvasive disease: two cases in Washington Parish and one case each in St. Tammany, East Baton Rouge, and Livingston parishes

-Two cases of fever: one each in East Baton Rouge and Ouachita parishes, and
+Two cases of West Nile fever: one case each in East Baton Rouge and Washington parishes

 West Nile Neuroinvasive Disease – This is the most serious type, infecting the brain and spinal cord.
 Neuroinvasive disease can lead to death, paralysis and brain damage.